 For, it is not Zerzan who has invented the Machine with its terminology and the technological solution that made the atomic bomb possible as THE option, leaving no possibility for life outside of the "Atomic way of life" under the constant threat of obliteration (and, actual death; let us not forget Baghdad, Serbia, Hiroshima, Nagasaki).
-And it is not Zerzan who has welcomed the extermination of millions of people around the world under the aegis of the defense of the Civilized way of life (slavery, colonialism, the war of terror on terror, etc.).
-Those who are worried about the collapse of their system, close their eyes on, and hence participate in, the continuing extinction of human and, what Zerzan calls, plant and animal communities around the world whose collapse this civilization has impelled.
-Perhaps, the speakers, still fail to perceive the millions of already dead and still dying as "people" or as complex entities of a complex system that exists for its own right and not for the sake of being domesticated (appropriated and exploited) by some humans.
-Instead, in fearing the onslaught of their own colearth, the sea, and the skies.
+And it is not Zerzan who has welcomed the extermination of millions of people around the world under the aegis of the defense of the Civilized way from the natural world: the earth, the sea, and the skies.
 The civilized societies have violence and war as the basic code in the language of their program with an implicit drive towards stratification and machines.